Steve-Fenton/Katelyn/README.md

  - -includeImages Whether to include the "src" attribute from _img_ tags

+ - -maxDepth The maximum depth to crawl to the site

  - -verbose Whether to log success messages as well as errors

+ - -delay If specified, the number of milliseconds to pause before each request

 For example:

     Katelyn Crawl
         -address=http://localhost/
         -maxDepth=5
+        -includeLinks=true
         -includeScripts=true
         -includeStyles=true
         -includeImages=true
         -verbose=true
+        -delay=500

 Or use the Katelyn Core library in your own applications.